Skip to Content

 • Rediscretize Continuous Nodes is an option when setting up a Structural Coefficient Analysis.

-• When Rediscretize Continuous Nodes is set, it performs an automatic rediscretization for each iteration, i.e., for each value of the Structural Coefficient, on the nodes that were originally discretized with an automatic discretization algorithm.
+• When Rediscretize Continuous Nodes is enabled, it performs automatic rediscretization at each iteration (each Structural Coefficient value) for nodes that were originally discretized with an automatic discretization algorithm.

 • Nodes that were discretized manually are not included in the rediscretization.
-Such nodes keep their original intervals throughout all iterations.
+Such nodes keep their original intervals across all iterations.

 • Rediscretize Continuous Nodes uses the originally selected discretization algorithm and the originally selected number of intervals.